NAMING A GOAT & HERD NAMES

 NAME IS PERMANENT AFTER REGISTRATION

-Goats need to keep their original name given by the breeder and when they were registered.
+Goats always keep their original name given by the breeder and when they were registered.
 Subsequent owners can, of course, give them nicknames or call names, but the goat’s registered name cannot be changed.
-The reason for this is to keep track of lineage, which makes it possible to determine inbreeding percents as well as our rare lines percentages.
+This is how to keep track of lineage, which makes it possible to determine inbreeding percents as well as our rare lines percentages.

 For example, if a goat’s name changed 4 times throughout its life when going from one owner to another, it would become nearly impossible to know who that goat really is and their lineage.